4 are out; 9 to go: Captivated world watches Thailand cave rescue

 But the story — one of courage, danger and resilience — is far from over.

 Eight boys, ages 11-16, and their 25-year-old coach remain in the treacherous labyrinth more than 2 miles into the Earth.
-Unrelenting rains add to the arduous task facing Thai officials since the team became trapped more than two weeks ago.
+Sporadic, heavy rainfall adds to the arduous task facing Thai officials since the team became trapped more than two weeks ago.

 Storms were likely to continue at least through Monday as Thailand’s monsoon season gains traction.